manytask/checker/README.md

 * [manytask](https://github.com/yandexdataschool/manytask) integration

+Please refer to the [manytask](https://github.com/yandexdataschool/manytask) documentation first to understand the drill

+---

 ## How it works

-This lib is a relatively small cli script aiming to run tests in gitlab runner and push results to manytask.
+The `checker` lib is a relatively small cli script aiming to run tests in gitlab runner and push results to `manytask`.

+The full `checker` and `manytask` setup roughly looks as follows

+* self-hosted `gitlab` instance - storing repos with assignments and students' repo
+  * private repo - a repository with tasks, public and private tests, gold solutions, ect.
+  * public repo - a repository available to students with tasks and solution templates
+  * students' group - the group where `manytask` will create repositories for students
+    each students' repo - fork from public repo
+* `gitlab runners` - place where students' solutions likely to be tested
+* `checker` script - some script to test students' solutions and push scores/grades to the `manytask`
+* `manytask` instance - web application managing students' grades (in google sheet) and deadlines (web page)

+The flow for checking students' solution looks like:

 1. Student push his solution to a gitlab repo
 2. gitlab-ci runs separate docker in gitlab-runner
 3. gitlab-ci runs this script with some parameters

-The script can do multiple tasks, for example for checking student solutions:

-4. this script detect the latest changes (via git) and select tasks to check
+4. the script detect the latest changes (via git) and select tasks to check
 5. the tasks forwarded to `tester` and it returns obtained scores
 6. the script push student scores to the manytask